 In its review of The Director, his latest New York Times bestseller, Kirkus raved, “As a writer, Ignatius doesn’t know how to tell a bad story.
 His unparalleled understanding of the intelligence world propels his work so far above others who dabble in the field that there’s little comparison.”

 Director Ridley Scott adapted his 2007 bestseller, Body of Lies, into a feature film starring Leonardo DiCaprio and Russell Crowe.
 His other books include Bloodmoney, A Firing Offense, and The Sun King.
 The film rights to his novel, The Increment, were acquired by Jerry Bruckheimer.
-His first opera libretto, an adaptation of Machiavelli’s The Prince entitled The New Prince, will premiere at the Dutch National Opera in Amsterdam in March 2017.
+His first opera libretto, an adaptation of Machiavelli’s The Prince entitled The New Prince, premiered at the Dutch National Opera in Amsterdam in March 2017.

 Along with Fareed Zakaria, Ignatius was the founder and co-moderator of PostGlobal, linking the top journalists and commentators around the world in online discussion.
 A graduate of Harvard and Cambridge, he was a reporter for The Wall Street Journal and the executive editor of the International Herald Tribune.
 He has published articles in Foreign Affairs, The New York Times Magazine, The Atlantic, and The New Republic.